Facebook Giveaway Rules Template: A Step-by-step Guide (Updated 2021)

 Where can you host a giveaway on Facebook?

 You can host a giveaway on a Facebook Page’s Timeline, in a Facebook Page Tab, and on a Facebook App page.
 You can’t host a giveaway on the Timeline of a Personal Profile

 - Your Facebook Giveaway’s Official Rules (or a link to it on another page)

 - Who is eligible to enter your giveaway (based on age, location, etc.)

-- Acknowledgement that the giveaway is not (at all) sponsored by, run by or associated with, Facebook
+- Acknowledgment that the giveaway is not (at all) sponsored by, run by, or associated with, Facebook

 Acceptable Entry Methods: